LucasTavaresA/SingleComment.nvim/README.md

 3. Simplest of them all **~270 loc** in a single file

-4. In neovim < 0.9 it uses [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) automatically if available
-   or just treesitter on neovim latest thanks to @echasnovski for the boilerplate, them tries to turn all results into line comments
+4. It uses [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) automatically if available them tries to turn all results into line comments

 5. Single line comments avoid unexpected results when commenting:
    - uncomments only when all the text selected is commented, avoiding confusion